rankjie/ngMarkdown/app/features/home/home.md

-So many sites use **Markdown** (mainly because it's awesome!), so why not see how we could integrate a markdown solution into an [Angular](http://angularjs.org/) app?
-This is my take on it, hopefully you'll see that it is flexible and de-coupled.
-Download the zip and run the webpage and see how easy it is to use.
-This plugin uses [MarkdownDeep](http://www.toptensoftware.com/markdowndeep/) behind the scenes.

 > **Psst**.
 This page is written in markdown and the contents is loaded into the editor.
 Scroll to the bottom and change this page's content using the editor.

 ---